JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 You can now [promote](running-custom-build.md#Promoting+Build) a personal build.
 After promotion, TeamCity will try to run the promoted build and all its dependencies as [personal builds](personal-build.md#Triggering+Personal+Build+Chain) unless the check out settings for any of the dependencies differ.

+## New REST API Requests to monitor and manage server nodes

+In TeamCity 2022.10, you can use new REST API requests to check the status of your nodes in the high availability setup and reassign node responsibilities.
+See [this section for details](multinode-setup.md#Monitoring+and+Managing+Nodes+via+REST+API).

 ## Improvements in Perforce support